kn1ver/Hyprlock-Layout/README.md

-Changes is in master branch
+Changes in the master branch